-The 9/11 Promise Run is being held to keep a promise that was made 17 years ago when our country, the United States of America, was attacked.
+The 9/11 Promise Run, established in 2016, is an event that is being held to keep a promise that was made in 2001 when our country, the United States of America, was attacked.
 Many lives were lost and we continue to deal with the aftermath.
-This event will honor the lives of those lost, the emergency personnel who responded with the greatest of courage, the folks today that continue to fight for this country's safety and freedom, here and abroad, and the children and families who were directly impacted.
+This event honors the lives lost, the emergency personnel who responded with the greatest of courage, and our military who continue to fight for this country's safety and freedom, here and abroad.